GoogleCloudPlatform/terraform-google-enterprise-genai/2-environments/README.md

    git checkout -b production
    git push origin production
    ```
+1. Enable the Organization Policy on the `production` folder has highlighted [here](#do-this-before-you-push-development-non-production--production)

 1. You can now move to the instructions in the network step.
 To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [3-networks-dual-svpc](../3-networks-dual-svpc/README.md), or go to [3-networks-hub-and-spoke](../3-networks-hub-and-spoke/README.md) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.